chef-boneyard/chef-web-docs-2016/includes_private_chef_1x/includes_private_chef_1x_admin_ha_scenario_3.rst

     0: cs:WFConnection ro:Secondary/Unknown ds:UpToDate/DUnknown C r-----
        ns:0 nr:3505480 dw:4938128 dr:0 al:0 bm:290 lo:0 pe:0 ua:0 ap:0 ep:1 wo:f oos:0

-The ``ds:UpToDate/Unknown`` is important; it tells you that the Secondary has all the data that was on the Primary and won’t lose anything if it is promoted.
+The ``ds:UpToDate/Unknown`` is important; it indicates that the secondary has all the data that was on the primary and won’t lose anything if it is promoted.

-If you have verified that the Primary host is going to be down for a while, you can promote the Secondary to Primary:
+If it is verified that the primary host is going to be down for a while, the secondary can be promoted to primary:

 .. code-block:: bash

    $ drbdadm primary pc0

-And the status will change:
+at that point the status will change to something like the following:

 .. code-block:: bash